What accessibility questions do I need to ask my vendor before starting a custom website with a vendor?

 2. How will the vendor verify that the website is accessible and conforms to applicable WCAG criteria?

-- They should describe their mobile website accessibility testing process.
+- They should describe their website accessibility testing process.
 This should include automated tests, manual checks, and testing with screen readers.

 3. Include accessibility requirements in the procurement language so expectations are clear.